-The CLC Server Command Line Tools is a command-line client for the CLC Genomics Server, CLC Science Server, and the CLC Drug Discovery Server1.1.
-The CLC Server Command Line Tools, and in particular provide the tools to start analyses and other tasks on CLC Servers, including data import and export, and utility data operations such as moving, renaming, and deleting data on the server.
+The CLC Server Command Line Tools is a command-line client for the CLC Server solutions1.1.
+The CLC Server Command Line Tools provide the tools to start analyses and other tasks on CLC Servers, including data import and export, and utility data operations such as moving, renaming, and deleting data on the server.

 A typical work flow using the CLC Server Command Line Tools might be: